lauraursu/SaaS_comparison/README.md

 * Make the carrousel responsive for 800x1280
 * Make modal form change to one under the other when screen is small
 * Validate form
+* don't show price in cards if its null
+* make cards same size (card-body)